 School costs in Portugal vs USA

-In the United States, the national average private school tuition is around Є9,394.60, and private elementary school averages Є8,492.72 per year.
+In the United States, the national average private school tuition fees are around Є9,394.60, and private elementary school averages at Є8,492.72 per year.

-Portugal boasts an excellent government-run healthcare program.
-While it’s not completely free, you won’t go into debt paying medical fees.
+Portugal boasts an excellent public healthcare system.
+While it’s not entirely free, you won’t go into debt paying medical fees.
 Portugal’s healthcare system is also one of the best in the world.
-The World Index of Healthcare Innovation 2021 has listed Portgual 17th in their rankings, which takes into account quality, choice, science & technology, and fiscal sustainability.
-A significant advantage of Portuguese healthcare is that children and seniors can receive free medical care.
-Everyone else must pay a somewhat fair price.

-To get a better idea of the healthcare costs in Portugal compared to the USA, check out our comparison table below.
+To better understand the healthcare costs in Portugal compared to the USA, check out our comparison table below.

 For more information, read our detailed guide to healthcare in Portugal.